TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 .. note::

-   Unlike our ``spam`` example, ``xxmodule`` uses *multi-phase initialization* (new in Python 3.5), where a PyModuleDef structure is returned from ``PyInit_spam``, and creation of the module is left to the import machinery.
+   Unlike our ``spam`` example, ``xxmodule`` uses *multi-phase initialization* (new in Python 3.5), where a PyModuleDef structure is returned kutoka ``PyInit_spam``, and creation of the module is left to the agiza machinery.
    For details on multi-phase initialization, see :PEP:`489`.